klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.transferFrom(from, to, tokenId [, sendParam])
 ```
-Transfer the token of the given token id from the owner or operator to another address.
+Transfer the token of the given token id `tokenId` from the token owner's balance to another address.
+The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
+Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
+Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.
 It is recommended to use [safeTransferFrom](#kip17instance-safetransferfrom) whenever possible instead of this method.

-Note that the transferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that sending this transaction will charge the transaction fee to the transaction sender.

 **Parameters**